|

 Unplug the washer.
 Remove the 2 Phillips screws that retain the

 console.
-(On some machines, these are hidden under console end caps that
+On some machines, these are hidden under console end caps that

 must be pried off.
-On newer models, they’re on the back of the console).
+On newer models, they’re on the back of the console.

+between cabinet and console, from the front, to release two clips.
 Rotate the console fwd, then up and back; it will hang back out of the way

 if the washer’s away from the wall far enough.